 Course Description: The Business Communications & Technology course is designed to help students find all they need for high school, college, career, and personal success.
 The goal is to provide students with meaningful preparation to meet the challenges of a global environment in the areas of business, information technology, and digital media.
-MISD is working to articulate this course with an area college for college credit.
-The Business Technology class will work to provide instruction for students to certify as a Microsoft Office Specialist in the platforms of Word, PowerPoint, and Excel.
+The Business Communications & Technology class will work to provide instruction for students to certify in Microsoft PowerPoint.
 Data analytics, typing and writing skills, research skills, program management, presentation skills, and problem solving are all part of the curriculum.
-In short, the goal of the Business Communications & Technology course at MISD is to provide students with all those specific skills necessary to succeed at MIHS, their selected college, and their career.
+In short, the goal of the Business Communications & Technology course at MISD is to provide students with all those specific skills necessary to succeed at MIHS.

-AP Macroeconomics ()
+AP Macroeconomics �